 Other than avoiding salt and caffeine as much as possible, I don’t really follow any other dietary restrictions or fads.
 I live in the South so everything comes fried, which I’m then compelled to avoid because of cholesterol concerns (hypertension) the resultant impact of culture and health problems produces a tofu eater in the land of chicken fried steak, but then all of Austin is a little bit weird like that.

 On top of the diuretic/hypertension medication mentioned previously, I take a variety of additional drugs both prescription and over the counter.
-If the affected ear is bothering me and I don’t have vertigo yet, I take Pseudoephedrine/Guaifenesin, this combination is usually effective at reducing ear pressure.
-If my allergies are acting up, I add Fexofenadine or Loratadine.
-As of 2018 I have a prescription for Azelastine that I find works wonders for the allergies.
-Using Azelastine daily has caused me to almost stop taking Pseudoephedrine/Guaifenesin, something the cardiologist has been trying to get me off of for years.
-If the migraine is kicking in, I take prescription doses of Ibuprofen and Acetaminophen together.
-A daily prescription for Amitriptyline has removed my need of other painkillers almost completely.
-I only take my megadoses of painkillers/allergy medication now on the really bad days, days when I’ve done something stupid like carry 40 lbs. of dog food or gone for a walk on a high allergy day.
+If the affected ear is bothering me and I don’t have vertigo yet, I take pseudoephedrine & guaifenesin together (an ode to my magical green gel caps. -ed.) this combination is usually effective at reducing ear fullness.
+If my allergies are acting up, I add fexofenadine or loratadine.
+As of 2018 I have a prescription for azelastine that I find works wonders for the allergies.
+Using azelastine daily has caused me to almost stop taking pseudoephedrine, something the cardiologist has been trying to get me off of for years.
+If the migraine is kicking in, I take prescription doses of ibuprofen and acetaminophen together.
+A daily prescription for amitriptyline has removed my need of other painkillers almost completely.
+I only take my megadoses of painkillers and allergy medication now on the really bad days, days when I’ve done something stupid like carry 40 lbs. of dog food or gone for a walk on a high allergy day without a mask on.

 During the exploratory phase of coping with this condition, I convinced my doctor to prescribe a round of acyclovir just to see if it had any effect.
 I have suffered from lip sores since birth (the signature symptom of a herpes infection) so I figured that acyclovir was worth trying.
 Acyclovir had no effect on any of my Meniere’s symptoms, so I discontinued using it after the original course of treatment.
 The lip sores have been absent for years until just last week (August 2019) when I had a flare-up.
 So maybe the acyclovir worked for those but nothing else.